dereklstinson/gocudnn/README.md

 # GoCudnn
-Go Bindings for cuDNN 7.1 and Cuda 9.2
+Go Bindings for cuDNN 7.1 using Cuda 9.2 (Just some Cuda 9.2)

 version 0.0.2 Pretty much all of the cudnn.h file has been converted to go.
 There are still many things to do like tests.